-- 1. Loosen the single captive screw that secures the side cover to the computer. - 2.
-Pull the release latch to release the cover from the computer. - 3.
-Open the side cover towards the side of the computer and lift the cover away from the chassis.
+- 1. Slide the release latch to unlock side cover and slide the side cover towards the back of the computer. - 2.
+Lift the side cover from the chassis.

 Installing the side cover

 If you are replacing a component, remove the existing component before performing the installation procedure.